pooja2s/Login-Registration-React-Vite-JavaScript./README.md

 installed, open up your terminal or command prompt and navigate to where you want to save the project.

 Then use the following commands:
--npm create vite@latest
+- npm create vite@latest
--npm i react-router-dom axios
+- npm i react-router-dom axios
--npm i react-hot-toast
+- npm i react-hot-toast

 Currently, two official plugins are available: